-Graduate Certificate Program in Infant Mental Health
+Graduate Certificate in Advance Practice Nursing- Infant Mental Health

 Core Function: Technical Assistance and Outreach Training

 The Graduate Certificate in Advanced Practice Nursing—Infant Mental Health (GCAPN-IMH) is a four-quarter, 15-credit, part-time, interdisciplinary graduate certificate program with its academic home in the School of Nursing.
 The program addresses the increasing need for professionals with expertise in clinical and consultation services in infant and early childhood mental health.
 This expertise includes promoting awareness about the importance of early relationships for healthy development, practicing in teams in diverse settings serving infants and families, and conducting assessment and interventions with caregivers and infants experiencing significant distress.
 Cornerstones of the program include relationship-based and culturally sensitive practice, reflective practice and supervision, and leadership training.